simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ## (Optional) Adding DomainKeys Identified Mail to GoDaddy

-Similar to SPF, setting up DKIM (DomainKeys Identified Mail) policy for your domain is highly recommended if you plan to send emails from your aliases.
+Similar to SPF, setting up a DKIM (DomainKeys Identified Mail) policy for your domain is highly recommended if you plan to send emails from your aliases.

-In GoDaddy, press the "ADD" button, then select the following record Type, Name, and Value in the record to add DKIM to your domain:
+In GoDaddy, press the "ADD" button, then select the following record Types, Names, and Values and add them into three different records to add DKIM to your domain:

+(Please note that as of recent changes the DKIM setup process has gotten more keys added to too it making the total amount of records three instead of one)

 - "Type" = CNAME
 - "Name" = `dkim._domainkey`
 - "Value" = `dkim._domainkey.simplelogin.co.`

+- "Type" = CNAME
+- "Name" = `dkim02._domainkey`
+- "Value" = `dkim02._domainkey.simplelogin.co.`

+- "Type" = CNAME
+- "Name" = `dkim03._domainkey`
+- "Value" = `dkim03._domainkey.simplelogin.co.`

 ![](./dkim-record.png)